brisvag/stir/README.md

 ```
 pip will automatically add the `stir` command to your `PATH`.

-# Usage
+# How to `stir` your Martini

-Use `stir` to open pymol and automatically run all the default tools.
+Use `stir` to open PyMOL and automatically run all the default tools.
 Check out the help with:
 ```bash
 stir -h
 ```